todogroup/governance/OSPO-Associate-Program.md

 Entities decide to apply for OSPO Associate Program for many reasons, inlcuding:

-* Brand value in demonstrating their open source effots to help the OSPO movement
+* Brand value in demonstrating their open source efforts to help the OSPO movement
 * Brand value in demonstrating their support to TODO mission and community
 * Brand value in demonstrating they are actively collaborating with TODO to build and improve OSPO-related resources and tooling